Find a Neuropsychologist

 Remote only

 Dr. Padma Aking is a Licensed Mental Health Counselor (LMHC) in undefined, undefined.
-They treat Bipolar Disorder, Trauma, Work/Life Balance.
+They treat Trauma, Depression, Work/Life Balance.

 Welcome to Trinity Integrated Medicine, where we take care of your physical and mental health in a convenient, comfortable, and confidential setting.